RocketManRC/SmartSecurityCamera/README.md

 rtsp://user:password@192.168.7.94:8554/profile0

 # Python Code
+For the purpose of my presentation I have written several Python programs that will be explained below.

 Debian 10 Linux comes with two versions of Python installed, 2.7.16 and 3.7.3.
 Python3 is required for everything in this project and Pip3 is the package manager required.
 Here is the way to get everything setup properly: